kangzhe-xyz/kangzhe-xyz.github.io/content/about.md

 1. MA4198 Mathematics Capstone Project (on Hilbert's 10th Problem)
 2. MA3201 Algebra 2
 3. MA3209 Metric and Topological Spaces
-4. MA3264 Mathematical Modelling
-5. LAJ3202 Japanese 6
+4. LAJ3202 Japanese 6

-This is considered a slightly lighter semester for me, but I still face difficulty.
+This is considered a slightly lighter semester for me.